 - 5.1 Licensees should note the concern of the authority that drink related disorder frequently involves under 18's.
 To prevent illegal purchases of alcohol by such persons, the committee recommend that all licensees should work with a suitable 'proof of age' scheme and ensure that appropriate identification is requested prior to entry and when requesting alcohol, where appropriate.
-Appropriate forms of identification are currently considered to be those recommended by police, trading standards officers and their partners in the Licensing Strategy Group (e.g. passport, photo driving licence or pass card) - 5.2 It is the licensing authority's expectation that all staff responsible for the sale of intoxicating liquor receive information and advice on the licensing laws relating to children and young persons in licensed premises.
+Appropriate forms of identification are currently considered to be those recommended by police, trading standards officers and their partners in the Licensing Strategy Group (e.g. passport, photo driving licence or pass card). - 5.2 It is the licensing authority's expectation that all staff responsible for the sale of intoxicating liquor receive information and advice on the licensing laws relating to children and young persons in licensed premises.
 Licensed premises staff are required to take reasonable steps to prevent under age sales.
 The licensing authority will not seek to limit the access of children to any premises unless it is necessary for the prevention of physical, moral or psychological harm to them.
-Each application will be considered on its own merit but particular areas that will give rise to concern in respect of children are to be found in section 5.3 below. - 5.3 To reduce alcohol-induced problematic behaviour by under 18 year olds, to enforce underage purchase and drinking laws and to assist in the protection of children from harm, the licensing authority supports the following measures:- - (a) Police should exercise powers (Confiscation of Alcohol (Young Persons) Act 1997) to remove alcohol from young people on the street - (b) Police and trading standards should implement test purchasing to reduce off licence sales to under 18 year olds and carry out age challenges to reduce underage drinking in pubs and licensed venues.
-Police cadets may be used for this purpose - (c) Further take-up of proof of age schemes will be promoted - (d) In-house, mystery shopper type schemes operated by local businesses will be supported - (e) Providers of events specifically catering for unaccompanied children should consider whether all staff at such events need to be CRB checked
+Each application will be considered on its own merit but particular areas that will give rise to concern in respect of children are to be found in section 5.3 below. - 5.3 To reduce alcohol-induced problematic behaviour by under 18 year olds, to enforce underage purchase and drinking laws and to assist in the protection of children from harm, the licensing authority supports the following measures:- - (a) Police should exercise powers (Confiscation of Alcohol (Young Persons) Act 1997) to remove alcohol from young people on the street - (b) Police and trading standards should implement test purchasing to reduce sales to under 18s in on and off sales licensed premises. - (c) Further take-up of proof of age schemes will be promoted - (d) In-house, mystery shopper type schemes operated by local businesses will be supported - (e) Providers of events specifically catering for unaccompanied children should consider whether all staff at such events need to be CRB checked